-Due to the disruption of COVID-19, isolation and partial school closures continuing throughout 2021, we do not have published performance/progress data for the year 2021.
+Due to the disruption of COVID-19, isolation and partial school closures continuing throughout 2021, we do not have published performance/progress data for 2021 or 2022.

 Due to COVID-19 and partial school closures between March and July 2020, we do not have published performance/progress data for the year 2020.

 These tables show the percentage of Year 6 pupils achieving the expected standard or above in their end of KS2 tests and teacher assessments in 2019.

 31% of this cohort had Special Educational Needs/Disability (SEND).
 This group nationally was 12.7%.